-Financial Square Funds Investor Fund Financial Square Treasury Solutions Financial Square Government Financial Square Federal Instruments Investor Tax-Exempt Money Market U.S. Treasury Obligations 1 • • • U.S. Government Securities Bank Obligations Commercial Paper Tax-exempt only Short-Term Obligations of Corporations and Other Entities Repurchase Agreements ■3 Asset-Backed and Receivables-Backed Securities Foreign Government Obligations (US\$) Municipals At least 80% of net assets in tax-exempt municipal obligations (except in extraordinary circumstances) 6 Custodial Receipts Investment Companies Up to 10% of total assets in other investment companies 7 Up to 10% of total assets in other investment companies 7 Private Activity Bonds Does not intend to invest if subject to AMT ^{8,9} Credit Quality First Tier 10 First Tier 10 First Tier 10 First Tier 10 Summary of Taxation for Distributions 11 Taxable federal and state 12 Taxable federal and state 12 Taxable federal and generally exempt from state taxation Tax-exempt federal and taxable state 13 Miscellaneous Reverse repurchase agreements (i.e. , where the Fund is the borrower of cash) not permitted.
-Reverse repurchase agreements (i.e. , where the Fund is the borrower of cash) not permitted.
-Under extraordinary circumstances, may hold U.S. Government Securities subject to state taxation.
+Investor Tax-Exempt Money Market Investor Tax-Exempt California Money Market Investor Tax-Exempt New York Money Market U.S. Treasury Obligations U.S. Government Securities • Bank Obligations Commercial Paper ■ Tax-exempt only ■ Tax-exempt only ■ Tax-exempt only Short-Term Obligations of Corporations and Other Entities Repurchase Agreements • Asset-Backed and Receivables-Backed Securities Foreign Government Obligations (US\$) Municipals At least 80% of Net Assets in tax-exempt municipal obligations (except in extraordinary circumstances) At least 80% of Net Assets in tax-exempt municipal obligations (except in extraordinary circumstances) At least 80% of Net Assets in tax-exempt municipal obligations (except in extraordinary circumstances) Custodial Receipts • Investment Companies Up to 10% of total assets in other investment companies Up to 10% of total assets in other investment companies Up to 10% of total assets in other investment companies Private Activity Bonds Does not intend to invest if subject to AMT Does not intend to invest if subject to AMT Does not intend to invest if subject to AMT Credit Quality First Tier First Tier First Tier Summary of Taxation for Distributions Taxable state and generally exempt from federal taxation Tax-exempt federal and California state Tax-exempt federal, New York state, and New York city Miscellaneous May invest up to 20% of its Net Assets in securities the interest from which may be subject to federal income tax and an item of tax preference under the AMT.
 Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
-May (but does not currently intend to) invest up to 20% of net assets in securities subject to AMT and may temporarily invest in the taxable money market instruments described herein.
+May invest up to 20% of its Net Assets in securities the interest from which is exempt from California State personal income tax, but may be subject to federal income tax and an item of tax preference under the AMT.
+Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.
+May invest up to 20% of its Net Assets in securities the interest from which is exempt from New York State and New York City personal income tax, but may be subject to federal income tax and an item of tax preference under the AMT.
 Reverse repurchase agreements (i.e., where the Fund is the borrower of cash) not permitted.